Bewond/fluido/README.md

 flutter pub get
 ```

-## Documentation
+## Introduction

 Fluido widgets are based on the use of breakpoints (`sm`, `md`, `lg`, `xl`, `xl2`).
-A value is specified, for example a widget, to be returned for each breakpoints depending on the width.
+A value is specified, for example a widget, to be returned for each breakpoints depending on the dimensions.

-If no value is specified for a given breakpoints, the *lower closest non-null value* is used.
+If no value is specified for a given breakpoints, the **lower closest non-null value** is used.

 For example if you specify only `sm` and `lg` for the dimensions sm and md the specified `sm` value is selected
 while for the dimensions from `lg` upwards the specified `lg` value is selected.

-This allows you to incrementally specify which value you want to get.
+This allows you to **incrementally specify** which value you want to get.

+### Orientation
+Breakpoints are used to select a value depending on the width of the screen or window, for example with the `ScreenWidth` and` LayoutWidth` widgets.

+To select a value based on orientation, landscape or portrait, use the `ScreenOrientation` and` LayoutOrientation` widgets.

+## Documentation

 ### ScreenSwitchValue
 `ScreenSwitchValue` selects the specified value according to the screen or window size,